RynoM/self-hosted-deployment/README.md

 # Docker compose CI/CD
 While on this self-hosting journey, I've not found any simple solutions that I liked for automatically deploying a docker compose stack to a single machine.
-I've played with git hooks and didn't want to go for Github actions.
+I've played with git hooks and didn't want to go for Github actions (have to expose network).
 But now with the new release of [Gitea Actions](https://blog.gitea.io/2022/12/feature-preview-gitea-actions/), you can self-host a simple CI/CD workflow!
 No more hacks/workarounds needed and lots of flexibility if needed, and you can easily store all your environment variables in the Gitea repo secrets.